 In terms of the length of its rail network, Germany ranks 41st in the world with 0.40 meters per inhabitant.
 In total, the rail network is 33,422 kilometers long.
 Freight traffic on the rails most recently totaled 113.11 billion tons and kilometers traveled.
 Passenger traffic reached 98.00 billion passenger-kilometers in 2018.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 2,389 km of coastline.
-In 2019, about 19.60 million freight containers were transported.
+The number of ports includes those located on the 2,389 km of coastline.
+In 2020, about 18.03 million freight containers were transported.

 › Airports in Germany

 Back to overview: Germany